darlanalves/slush-ngmodule/README.md

 $ cd my-slush-ngmodule && slush ngmodule
 ```

+Now add your dependencies and start coding.
+For example, you will need `AngularJS` and `ngMock` modules to start your module.
+These should be added to `karma` config file as well (inside the `test` folder)

+Run `bower install` to get the necessary files.

 ## Getting To Know Slush

 Slush is a tool that uses Gulp for project scaffolding.